-Orthodox Christianity teaches that we were created out of nothing at our birth, we never lived with God or knew him and all we are is simple pawn like creations.
-They say we would be robots if God hadn't given us free will.
-They teach that that this was God's first and only creation with people on it.
+Orthodox Christianity teaches that we were created out of nothing at our birth, we never lived with God or knew him.
+We are essentially pawned like creations made out of dirt which was made out of nothing.
+They teach that this was God's first and only creation with people on it.
 They also teach that God has no form, is celibate, solitary and genderless.
 In mainstream Christian terminology words like brothers and sisters, mother and father are used, but are only metaphorical and not as we understand them in our family relationships.

-There is no actual relationship with our creator in orthodox teachings and its theological conclusions.
-Since Jesus and God are the same essence of being, even though the terms father and son are used, they are neither father or son since they are the same formless being and genderless.
-For a short time Jesus was corporeal but Christian scholars don't agree on whether the resurrection was literal or his eternal state of existing or not.
+There is no actual relationship with our creator in orthodox teachings and its theology.
+Since Jesus and God are the same essences of being, even though the terms father and son are used, they are neither father or son since they are the same formless being and genderless.
+For a short time, Jesus was corporeal, but Christian scholars don't agree on whether the resurrection was literal or his eternal state of existing or not.

-Mormons as a Christian church has millions of believers worldwide and does not believe that God is an incorporeal, incomprehensible entity.
-We do not believe in the mysterious trinity of the Nicene Creed of orthodox Christianity.
-We believe in an eternal godhead consisting of our Heavenly Father, Jesus Christ and the Holy Ghost.
+The LDS church is a Christian church and has millions of believers worldwide a We do not believe in the mysterious Trinity of the Nicene Creed of orthodox Christianity.
+We believe in an eternal Godhead consisting of our Heavenly Father, Jesus Christ, and the Holy Ghost.
 They are the divine leadership fully united as one in the saving process of Heavenly Father's children.

 Orthodox sectarian churches teach that God is single or solitary, genderless, celibate and incorporeal in nature.
 Mormons believe that God the Father and Jesus Christ have bodies.
 They are men, and literally a father and his son.
 They are exalted beings of the highest possible glory and we at present are not.
 We do look like them however and that is what it means to be created in their image.